-Traveling across many places, Trailanga reached Setubandha Rameswaram, on Pamban Island in southeast India.
+Traveling to many places, Trailanga reached Setubandha Rameswaram, on Pamban Island in southeast India.
 Then he traveled north and lived for three years in the holy Dwarka Dham and Sudamapuri.

 When he was over 90 years old, Trailanga went to Nepal.
 There he stayed in a completely absorbed state of samadhi for six years.
 After this he visited pilgrimage places such as Kedarnath, Badrinath, Gangotri, and Yamunotri in the state of Uttarakhand.
 After this he left on a sojourn of 19 years into Tibet at Manasarovar.
 Thus he passed 25 years in the lap of the Himalayas.

 After this Trailanga went to the banks of the river Narmada and reached the Markandeya Ashram.
 There he came across a great saint, Khakee Baba.
-After six years had passed he left for the holy Triveni in Prayag and spent four more years there carrying on his practices.
-Finally he went to the holy city of Varanasi in 1737, at 130 years of age.
+After six years had passed he left for the holy Triveni in Prayag and spent four more years there.
+Finally, he went to the holy city of Varanasi (Benares) in 1737, at 130 years of age.
 Except for one tour, Trailanga Swami remained at Varanasi for 150 years, until his death in 1887.

 Once, Trailanga Swami set out for a tour with the intention of traveling up to the polar region with three of his disciples.
 These were unable to continue the journey, so the Swami advised them to return and he continued alone.
 Finally he reached Udayachal, “at the easternmost surface of Mother Earth” [possibly in the state of Assam in northeastern India, near Bhutan].
-He returned to Varanasi after some years.
+After some years he returned to Varanasi.

-As a result of his intense practices and austerities, Trailanga Swami had obtained powers like Anima (reducing the body to an infinitesimally small size), Laghima (becoming weightless), Mahima (expanding one’s body to an infinitely large size), Garima (becoming infinitely heavy), Prapti (having unrestricted access to all places), Prakamya (realising whatever one wishes), Vashitva (control over all, including the five elements), and Ishitva (omnipotence).
+As a result of his practices and austerities, Trailanga Swami had obtained powers such as Anima (reducing the body to an infinitesimally small size), Laghima (becoming weightless), Mahima (expanding one’s body to an infinitely large size), Garima (becoming infinitely heavy), Prapti (having unrestricted access to all places), Prakamya (realising whatever one wishes), Vashitva (control over all, including the five elements), and Ishitva (omnipotence).

-These powers are called the Ashtasiddhis.
-However, these are not the primary mission of any real spiritual aspirant.
-To reach the altar of God is the only mission to accomplish, and along this path the acquisition of Ashtasiddhi happens by divine grace.
-But it is also evident that spiritual aspirants can sometimes deviate from the right path.
-Quite frequently these aspirants become proud having acquired a few of the siddhis and thus ruin themselves.
+These powers are called the Ashtasiddhis; however, obtaining powers is not the primary mission of a true spiritual aspirant.
+To reach the altar of God is the only mission to accomplish, and along this path the acquisition of Ashtasiddhis happens by divine grace.

-One might ask, if demonstrating his powers was not his purpose, why did Trailanga Swami perform miracles that were witnessed by others?
+The question arises, if demonstrating his powers was not his intent, why did Trailanga Swami perform miracles that were witnessed by others?
 The answer is that such things happen spontaneously without any effort on the part of the great saints.
-The unfathomable magnanimity of God was manifested through the Swami—he was only the medium.
+The unfathomable magnanimity of God was manifested through the Swami; he was only the medium.

 Some examples of Yogavibhuti